ImanSeyed/riftrace/README.md

 # Description
-This library provides a simple API for handling Ftrace files.
+This library provides an API for using the Ftrace.

 # Examples
 ```rust